 Audubon great lakes

-TWI is working with Audubon Great Lakes and other partners on the restoration of valuable remnant wetlands in the Lake Calumet area on Chicago’s Southeast Side and exploring similar possibilities in Northwest Indiana.
+TWI is working with Audubon Great Lakes and other partners on the restoration of valuable remnant wetlands in the Calumet region, in both Illinois and Indiana.

 TWI’s Dixon Waterfowl Refuge is a recognized state Important Bird Area under this program administered by the National Audubon Society.